ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 I hope you can see that'd be pure nonsense 😉.

-UL - being spoken by the team, and only within the team - is something that happens naturally.
+UL - being spoken within the Bounded Context, and only within that Bounded Context - is something that happens naturally.
 You don't need to control the process.
 It will emerge anyway.

 ## Specific Language makes the team more Autonomous

 Moreover, DDD makes sense especially when dealing with complex businesses.
 And scaling complex businesses is hard...
-That's also where a team-specific language helps.
+That's also where a context-specific language helps.

-**Using distinct Ubiquitous Languages, across different teams, makes them more autonomous**.
+**Using different Ubiquitous Languages, each within different context, makes them more autonomous**.

 Also, since the business is not set in stone (it will change), then the UL would evolve, within time.
-And that's great - the UL of one team depends in no way on UL of another team.
+And that's great - the changes made to UL of one context will affect another context in no way. 🥰

+**That's the point.**

 ## Does it mean we'd have 3 different `StockItem` classes?